owasp-modsecurity/ModSecurity/README.md

 ### Benchmarking

 The source tree includes a Benchmark tool that can help measure library performance.
-The tool is located in the test/benchmark/ directory.
-The build process also creates the binary here, so you will have the tool after the compilation is finished.

-The source tree includes a Benchmark tool that can help measure library performance.
 The tool is located in the `test/benchmark/` directory.
 The build process also creates the binary here, so you will have the tool after the compilation is finished.

 To run, just type: